Statistical Analysis of Normal CT Scans in Children Aged 10 and Below at Shahid Sadoughi Hospital, Yazd: A Two-Year Study

 2 Department of Radiology, Shahid Sadoughi University of Medical Sciences, Yazd, Iran

-3 Department of Tissue Engineering and Applied Cell Science, Shiraz University of Medical Science, Shiraz, Iran
+3 Department of Tissue Engineering and Applied Cell Science, Shiraz University of Medical Sciences, Shiraz, Iran

 4 Department of social medicine, Shahid Sadoughi University of Medical Sciences, Yazd, Iran